docupike/docs/docs/admin/rights-and-permissions.md

 # Rights and permissions

-i-doit distinguishes between functional _rights_ and _permissions_ to access specific information in the documentation.
+docupike distinguishes between functional _rights_ and _permissions_ to access specific information in the documentation.

 ## Additive and inherited